Fatal Car Accident Injuries

 • Punitive damages if the negligent party’s conduct was willful, wanton, reckless, or intentional

 If the deceased victim left a will, the named Personal Representative of the estate will file the wrongful death claim.
 If there is no will or the Personal Representative is unwilling or unable to serve, the court will appoint a Personal Representative.
-Although the Personal Representative or administrator will file the lawsuit, any damages recovered will go to the surviving statutory beneficiaries
+Although the Personal Representative or administrator must file the lawsuit, any damages recovered will go to the surviving statutory beneficiaries.

 Those individuals are: